top of page

 • Patterns: Understanding natural patterns and how to use them in design

-• This module will include an extra live session on mushroom and microgreen production iwth Jack Patch.
-Time and date will be communicated during the course
+• This module will include an extra recorded class on mushroom and microgreens production with Jack Patch

 MODULE 2 - CLIMATES, WATER AND TREES (Online)